You’ve Always Wondered, and We’re Here to Boil it Down for You

 A brief, but detailed look, inside the history of Cottage Grove

-- Prior to Columbus’ arrival, the Ojibwe and Dakota tribes, specifically the Wahpekute division of the Dakota, and the Oceti Sakowin tribe, which was a collective of the Dakota, Nakota, and Lakota people and known to some as the Sioux Nation, lived on the land that is now Cottage Grove (Native Lands).
+- Prior to the arrival of European American settler-colonists, the Ojibwe and Dakota tribes, specifically the Wahpekute division of the Dakota, and the Oceti Ŝakowiŋ tribe, which was a collective of the Dakota, Nakota, and Lakota people more commonly known as the Sioux Nation, lived on the land that is now Cottage Grove (Native Lands) for thousands of years.

 - Under 1837 treaties, the Ojibwe ceded their lands between the Mississippi and St. Croix and the Dakota ceded their land east of the Mississippi.

 - Most of the early settlers of Cottage Grove came from New England.
 Because of this, Cottage Grove was nicknamed “New England of the West.”